Dhoni77/Jobphin/README.md

         "id": "7cLpk1eaXj_rnZvt6sLgs"
     }
 ```

-### Create a new job
+### Delete a job

-Adds a new job to the jobs collection.
+Deletes a job from the jobs collection.

 **`DELETE /jobs/${job_id}`**